capitolwatch/neo/README.md

 # NEO

-**A word processor for authors.
-Distraction-free by default.
-Free forever.**
+**A distraction-free word processor for authors, by a wannabe author.**

 NEO understands from the moment you install it that you are writing *books* — not blog posts, not school reports, not slide decks.
-It was designed by a working novelist who tried every writing app on the market and decided to build the one he actually wanted: less bloat than the general-purpose word processors, less confusing than the binder-style writing suites, more useful than the typewriter apps, and built from the ground up for finishing manuscripts and shipping them — to agents, to editors, or straight to your readers.
+It was designed by an annoyed novelist who tried every writing app on the market and decided to build the one he actually wanted.
+No bloat, less confusion, no distractions, with manuscripts that look like books (because they will be)!

-It runs entirely on your machine.
+NEO runs entirely on your machine.
 Your words live in plain, readable files on your own disk.
-No accounts, no subscription, no telemetry, no lock-in.
-Ever.
+No accounts or subscription.
+And it's free!

 ## Download

 Grab the latest installer from the **[Releases page](../../releases)**:

 - **macOS** — download the `.dmg`, open it, drag NEO to Applications.
 - **Windows** — download the `.exe` installer and run it.

-*(First launch on macOS: if you see an "unidentified developer" warning, right-click the app and choose Open.)*
+(This version is not as tested!)

 ## What makes NEO different

 **The bookshelf.** Your library looks like a bookshelf, not a file list.
 Labeled shelves you organize however you like — by series, by status, by pen name.
-Books wear generated covers, show progress bars toward word goals, and drag-and-drop anywhere.
+Progress bars on the covers show how far you are from your word goals.
+You can drag-and-drop books anywhere.

-**A page, and nothing else.** White paper, dark surround.
-Every control fades until you reach for it.
-Chapters number and renumber themselves.
-Drop caps mark chapter openings.
-Em dashes, true ellipses, and curly quotes happen as you type.
-Spellcheck exists only as a deliberate pass you invoke when *you're* ready — never a red squiggle mid-sentence.
+**A page, and not much else.** There's a white page by default or a dark mode.
+Controls fade until you reach for them.
+Chapters number and renumber themselves automatically.
+Drop caps mark chapter openings, because I'm a sucker for drop-caps.
+Em dashes, true ellipses, and curly quotes sort themselves out as you type.
+Spellcheck exists only as a deliberate pass you invoke when *you're* ready — never a red squiggle mid-sentence firing up your imposter syndrome.

 **Enter, Enter, Enter.** One Enter: new paragraph.
 Two: a `***` section break.
 Three: a new chapter.
-Your hands never leave the story.
+The goal is to KEEP WRITING.

-**Darlings.** The famous advice is "kill your darlings" — NEO adds the part nobody mentions: *keep the bodies*.
+**Darlings.** The old writing advice is "kill your darlings" — but NEO says: *keep the bodies*.
 Drag any beautiful-but-in-the-way passage onto the Darlings tab.
 It leaves your manuscript but is never lost, and restores to the exact spot it came from.
+More like zombies than darlings, amirite?!

 **Placeholders.** Mid-flow and need a name, a fact, a date? ⌘⇧X drops a mark and a sticky note, and you keep writing.
-The left panel shows a red dot on every chapter with unfinished business.
+The left panel shows a red dot on every chapter that you need to get back to.

-**Outlining that becomes the book.** Outline chapters and sections in the Outline tab; section notes appear in the manuscript as gray ghost paragraphs, ready to be written over.
-Pantsers can ignore all of it.
+**Outlining that becomes the book.** Outline chapters and sections in the Outline tab; section notes appear in the manuscript as gray ghost paragraphs, ready to be overwritten.
+Pantsers can ignore all of it or learn to draw a freakin' map for the first time.
+Try it.
+You might like it!

-**The Silo.** A focus mode with the courage of its convictions: full kiosk screen, no Dock, no menus, always on top.
-The only way out is typing a confession NEO hands you, word for word — *"I'm a great writer and I'll do another session later, but right now I really need to see a cat video."* Most people go back to writing.
+**The Silo.** A focus mode: full screen, no Dock, no menus, always on top.
+The only way out is typing a confession, word for word, meant to humiliate you or at least make you giggle.
+Do your future self a favor and go back to writing.

 **Goals and momentum.** Daily word goals, word sprints, and a NaNoWriMo-style progress chart.
-A quiet "words today" counter that turns gold when you've earned it.
+Needs more testing, but I think it works okay!

-**Real exports.** EPUB 3 with a proper table of contents built to KDP's guidelines, Word .docx, PDF, HTML, Markdown, and plain text.
-Email a timestamped PDF snapshot to yourself with one keystroke — with a SHA-256 fingerprint of the text in the body, a provenance trail proving your words existed on a date.
+**Real exports.** EPUB 3 with a proper table of contents built to KDP's guidelines, Word .docx, PDF, HTML, markdown, and plain text.
+Email a timestamped PDF snapshot to yourself with a SHA-256 fingerprint of the text in the body.
+Might come in handy someday.

 **Import.** Bring in existing .docx, .txt, and .md manuscripts; chapters and scene breaks are detected automatically.
+This is still a bit rough and might require you to tweak things.
+NEO is more intended for new projects than importing, but I did this so I can play around with some old stories in a new environment.

-**A safety net you'll never think about.** Continuous autosave, atomic writes, daily zip backups kept two weeks, everything stored as plain files that sync happily with Dropbox or iCloud.
+**A safety net.** Continuous autosave, daily zip backups kept for two weeks, everything stored as plain files.
+Set up your NEO library folder on your iCloud if you want.

 ## Your files are yours

-Everything lives in `~/Documents/NEO Library` — one folder per book, chapters as readable HTML, metadata as JSON.
+Everything lives in `~/Documents/NEO Library` — a folder per book, chapters as readable HTML, metadata as JSON.
 Open them in any text editor.
-Back them up, sync them, inspect them.
-If NEO vanished tomorrow, your books would still be right there, readable.

-## Building from source
+## Building from source (for the eggheads):

 Requires [Node.js](https://nodejs.org).